RoshanDSouza/ToastMastersMeetingForms/README.md

 2. Start with the Speaker Ballot form as it is easy to setup.

 ## Disclaimer
-The code and the instructions in this form are provided as is and I don't take any responsibility for it's authenticity or misuse.
+The code and the instructions in this form are provided as is and I am not responsibile for it's misuse.
+Please use this at your own risk.